 The Civil War, which followed the foundation of the State, left it with a mountain of debt at central and local Government levels.
 Budgetary concerns dominated during this period ensuring a strong emphasis on economy and fiscal retrenchment, meanwhile financial pressures bore down heavily on individual councils.

-At a meeting of the General Council of County Councils on 9 December 1925 it was agreed that public bodies should become their own insurers and control their own affairs.
-In 1926 IPB Insurance was established as the mutual insurance company by the local authorities.
+At a meeting of the General Council of County Councils on 9 December 1925 it was agreed that public bodies should secure their own insurance.
+In 1926 IPB Insurance was established as the mutual insurance company.

 Now, over 90 years since IPB’s formation, the ideal remains; that as a nation we can and should support our own interests.
-The self-sufficient vision of the first post-independence Irish parliamentarians is reflected in the legacy that IPB Insurance shares today.
-A mutual insurer owned and managed on behalf of its Members.
+The self-sufficient vision of the first post-independence Irish parliamentarians is reflected in the legacy that IPB Insurance shares today as a mutual insurer.